MartaNaranjoEipperle/Fiori-di-Napoli/README.md

-## Fiori di Napoli Restaurant Ordering Platform
+## Fiore di Napoli Restaurant Ordering Platform

-Fiori di Napoli offers a convenient platform for placing restaurant orders, whether dining in, for takeout, or home delivery.
+Fiore di Napoli offers a convenient platform for placing restaurant orders, whether dining in, for takeout, or home delivery.
 Choose from a variety of authentic Italian dishes and beverages, all crafted to satisfy your culinary cravings.

 ### Key Features:
 - **Order Flexibility**: Select from options to dine-in, self-pickup, or have your meal delivered to your doorstep.